mrochk/funcskeleton/README.md

 ```
 Where the *blocks*, similarly as in a Control Flow Graph, give informations regarding each function flow of execution.

-This dictionary representation is what I call the list of *skeletons* of each function in the file.
+This dictionary representation is what we call the list of *skeletons* of each function in the file.

 ***This program does not support functions containing nested classes or functions.***\
 ***It will simply skip them.***